Chingu-cohorts/devgaido_devops/README.md

 ## Overview

-The devops components used to support the devGaido app include:
+The devops services used to support the devGaido app include:

 - Runtime Architecture
 - Backup & Recovery

+## DevOps Services